Detuning Properties of RF Phase Modulation in an Electron Storage Ring: Introduction

 \section{Introduction}

-In high energy electron storage rings dedicated to high energy physics and synchrotron radiation experiments, it is quite essential to prepare stable beams for long-term and precise measurements and experiments.
-One of the main parameters which show the beam stability is the beam lifetime which corresponds to the loss rate of the particles in the stored beam per unit time.
-To compensate for the beam loss, an operation scheme, called top-up operation, has been nowadays widely applied to electron storage ring facilities.
-In this scheme, an additional electron beam is injected repeatedly from the injection accelerator into the storage ring to keep the electron beam current constant.
-However, the beam lifetime is still significant in such an operation scheme because the lifetime determines the repetition rate of the beam injection, which relates to accelerator operation issues such as radiation protection, energy consumption and operation stability.
+In high-energy electron storage rings dedicated to high-energy physics and synchrotron radiation experiments, it is essential to prepare stable beams for long-term, precise measurements and experiments.
+The beam lifetime is one of the parameters that characterize the beam stability and quality.
+It corresponds to the loss rate of the particles in the stored beam per unit of time.
+To compensate for beam loss, an operational scheme called top-up operation has now been widely applied to electron storage ring facilities.
+In this scheme, an additional electron beam is repeatedly injected from the injection accelerator into the storage ring to keep the electron beam current constant.
+However, the beam lifetime is still significant in the top-up operation because the lifetime determines the repetition rate of the beam injection, which relates to accelerator operational issues such as radiation protection, energy consumption, and operational stability.

-There are several processes which can lead to particle loss in the stored electron beam.
-A beam loss which comes from several scattering processes between the high energy electrons and residual gas molecules happens, and its process depends on the vacuum pressure and the physical aperture conditions of the accelerator.
-The beam lifetime from these scattering processes is called vacuum lifetime and does not depend directly on the beam current and number of the electrons in one electron bunch.